usamaali012/django-mosh-1/Section_5.md

 # Querying Generic Relationship:
 	- In "tag" app, we used ContentType in class "TaggedItem" model to decouple this app from other apps in our project.
-It is NOT connected to other apps in the same project in anyway.
+It is NOT connected to other apps in the same project in any way.
 	- We can use this app anywhere other than this project too.
 	- In our database, we have a table called 'django_content_type'.
 	- Here we have all the models that we have defined in our apps, and some built-in django models.